We're hiring! 🥳

 Why We Do What We Do at Telos

-Why we do what we do | the social Catastrophe
+manifesto | why we do what we do

 Since the 1950s with the rise of alcohol, cigarettes, and junk food, society has been exposed to a series of new consumer-facing products engineered to exploit our physiology and addict people in the name of record profits.
 History has proven that businesses like these will stop at nothing to not only keep the status quo intact but also aggressively expand.
 As an example of this, look no further than Big Tobacco introducing at one point in time glass particles into their cigarettes to have the nicotine really kick in.